Blog Product ManagementRICE Score Framework: Definition, Template, and Prioritization Guide

 💡 Free RICE score prioritization Excel template →

-Having a backlog full of feature ideas is great, but it also presents a challenge—how do you decide which ones deserve your team's time, resources, and energy the most?
-We all know you can’t just go with your gut instincts—that rarely ends well.
+Having a backlog full of feature ideas is great, but it also creates a tough question: how do you decide which ideas deserve your team’s time, resources, and energy first?

-In this guide, we’ll explain the RICE score, how to calculate it, some downsides, and how to use it to prioritize your roadmap. 👇
+In this guide, we’ll explain what a RICE score is, how it works, how to use it, and how to apply the framework to prioritize your roadmap more confidently.👇

-The RICE framework is a handy decision-making tool for prioritizing tasks and stands for reach, impact, confidence, and effort.
+The RICE framework is a product prioritization method used to evaluate features, projects, and initiatives based on their potential value and required effort.
+Basically, it's a handy decision-making tool for prioritizing tasks and stands for Reach, Impact, Confidence, and Effort.

 You assign each factor a score and calculate a RICE score.
 Then, you can compare the RICE scores of different potential projects to quickly prioritize them.